dongmeic/MPO_Data_Portal/TrafficCountData/ODOT_Counts/README.md

 ## Dashboard update

-The dashboard shows the spatial and temporal patterns of the counts and it has been updated to May 2020.
+The dashboard shows the spatial and temporal patterns of the counts and it has been updated to April 2021.

+### Steps to update the dashboard

+1. When data is downloaded, review the completness and format, and follow up with ODOT if there are issues.
+The existing format can be found in \\clsrv111.int.lcog.org\transpor\Data\COUNTS\ODOT_Counts and Forecasts\ATR Downloads by Month\[YEAR].
+ODOT has changed the data format in March and October 2020.

+2. Run the script *ODOT_Counts.r* and update Tableau viz following the steps described in *ODOTCountsUpdateSince2020.txt* located at \\clsrv111.int.lcog.org\transpor\Tableau\tableauODOTCounts\Datasources\.

+3. If the data format has changed, data clearning needs to be started over.
+Check the data source to understand the required table format and update the R scripts to get the target tables and *ODOTCountsUpdateSince2020.txt* for future reference.